donovan-k/StudentPerfDataAnalysis/README.md

 # Main files are:
 compare_by_greater.py, compare_by_mean.py, and statistical_measurements.py

-# So far I have only compared male and female math, reading, and writing scores
+# So far I have compared male and female scores along with overall scores for math, reading, and writing.

 # P.S (I used PyCharm for this project)